akolukisa/akolukisa/README.md

 - 👋 Hi, I’m @akolukisa
-- 👀 I’m interested in Artifical Intelligence, Python, Java, Computer Engineering related topics.
+- 👀 I’m interested in Artifical Intelligence, ML and Deep Learning, Python, Java and all Computer Science related topics.
 - 👀 I have graduated from Electrical and Electronics Engineering,
 - 🌱 I am continuing my Master's degree education in Computer Engineering at Ege University.
 - 🌱 I’m currently learning Java and Spring Boot